Nacturus/gabxer4/bCNC-master/README.md

 # Installation (Compile to Windows .exe)

-Note that you might probably find some precompiled .exe files on github "releases" page:
-But they might not be up to date.

 This is basic example of how to compile bCNC to .exe file.
 (given that you have working bCNC in the first place, eg. using `pip install bCNC`).